uvarc/rc-website/content/userinfo/rivanna/software/apptainer.md

 apptainer build myimage.sif myimage.def
 ```

-For non-trivial containers we recommend that you perform the build on a compute node in the `largemem` partition, either through a batch job or an interactive job.
+For containers larger than several GBs we recommend that you perform the build on a compute node in the `largemem` partition, either through a batch job or an interactive job.
+Building such containers on the frontend will likely fail silently due to insufficient memory.

-Details on how to write a definition file will be provided in a forthcoming workshop in 2024.
+Details on how to write a definition file will be provided in [this forthcoming workshop](https://cal.lib.virginia.edu/event/11891417).

 # What is Inside the Container?